Minor in Possession Alcohol

 Occasionally an MIP charge will be accompanied by a more serious charge pertaining to possession of a fake ID or misrepresenting his or her age in a bar, or an allegation that the child purchased or attempted to purchase liquor, or that the minor will be unlawfully present in an “off-limits” area of a tavern.
 Individuals over the age of 21 can face charges such as furnishing liquor to a minor.
 Furnishing alcohol to a minor is not a felony in Washington State, but is taken very seriously by the court system.
 Charges of Minor Operating Motor Vehicle Over .02 can stem from having consumed alcohol and being behind the wheel.

 The Law Office of Erin Bradley McAleer – an expert underage drinking lawyer will fight to ensure that you achieve the best possible outcome in your court case.
-Call attorney Erin Bradley McAleer today at (360) 334-6277 to schedule a free, confidential consultation.
+Call attorney Erin Bradley McAleer today at (360) 334-6277 to schedule a free, confidential consultation in Washington State.

 Washington Attorney Erin Bradley McAleer represents clients throughout Southwest Washington State, including in Clark County, Cowlitz County, and Skamania County and Vancouver, Battle Ground, Camas, La Center, Ridgefield, Washougal, Woodland, Yacolt, Castle Rock, Kalama, Kelso, Longview, North Bonneville, and Stevenson.
 Attorney Erin Bradley McAleer focuses on the areas of Criminal Defense, Traffic Infractions, Landlord Tenant, Personal Injury, Firearm Rights Restoration, and Post-Conviction Relief (Vacating & Sealing Criminal Records).